Home » Things to do » Family Fun Days Out » Festivals

 The Pine Rivers Show offers the chance for the public to enter in a huge variety of competitions with the chance of winning prizes.
 From flower arranging to fruit and vegetable displays to art and crafts showcases and photography.
 Each competition has a different cut-off time and a different price for entry, so for more information check out the main website.

 The Pine Rivers Show also offers children the chance to participate in these exhibitions.
-The schedule for the children’s exhibitions includes arts and crafts, cooking, funny shaped vegetables, floral plates, photography and best decorated egg.
+The schedule for the children’s exhibitions includes arts and crafts, cooking, funny-shaped vegetables, floral plates, photography and best-decorated egg.
 Like their adult counterparts, entry conditions vary for each competition so be sure to check the main website for more details.

 How do I get to the Pine Rivers Show?

 The Pine Rivers Show is located at the Pine Rivers Showgrounds at Lawnton, in the Moreton Bay Region.
 There are plenty of ways to get there.
 For drivers, the showgrounds is only 20 minutes away from the Brisbane CBD.
 There is plenty of street parking surrounding the showgrounds.
 The showgrounds are also within walking distance of Lawnton Train Station.
 It’s the perfect option for families who don’t want the hassle of a long drive.
-There are also a couple of bus stops near the showgrounds, check the Translink website for up to date information.
+There are also a couple of bus stops near the showgrounds, check the Translink website for up-to-date information.

 The Pine Rivers Show is one of the most spectacular shows on the north side of Brisbane.
 Be sure not to miss it this year!